dendronhq/dendron-site/vault/community.reading-series.journal.2021.12.07.md

 - Link: [The values of Emacs, the Neovim revolution, and the VSCode gorilla](https://www.murilopereira.com/the-values-of-emacs-the-neovim-revolution-and-the-vscode-gorilla/)

-This article lays out a comprehensive framework for evaluating different developer tools and highlights the values of massively popular tools like emacs, Vim, and VS Code.
+This article lays out a comprehensive framework for evaluating different developer tools and highlights the values of massively popular tools like Emacs, Vim, and VS Code.

 Value | Commentary
 ------|-----------